 Other time bumps

 Earlier we looked at an erroneous (way too late) estimate for the origin and radiation of burrowing skinks (amphisbaenids).
-The traditional date for the origin of lizards (Wiki reports: Middle Jurassic) also fails to take into account Lacertulus (Late Permian) and the TA1045 varanid specimen (early Permian).
+The traditional date for the origin of lizards (Wiki reports: Middle Jurassic) also fails to take into account Lacertulus (Late Permian) and Ascendonanus (early Permian).

 Earlier the origin of snakes was pushed back several millions years.